 Many individuals will be working to gather their tax documents to complete their 2020 taxes.
 Although the tax deadline was extended until May 17th, the deadline always seems to sneak up quickly.
 I know you may have a lot on your plate lately, so as we near the finish line of tax season, here are a few helpful reminders from the TurboTax team to help you save on your taxes and to help you file your individual tax return (Form 1040) on time.

-- Keep your forms in one place.
+- Gather your forms in one place.
 Nothing is worse than not having a form when you need it.
-Grab all of those income documents: W-2s, 1099’s, Retirement Income, Investment income, Unemployment, Self Employment receipts and paperwork for tax-deductible expenses.
+Grab all of those income documents: W-2s, 1099’s and paperwork for tax-deductible expenses.
 Tax supporting forms that report student loan interest, education expenses for colleges, and mortgage interest will also be necessary if you’ve had any of those expenses.
-If you are self-employed, make sure you have your 1099-Misc or 1099-K forms.
-Also, remember if you are self-employed you may not necessarily receive a form 1099-Misc or 1099-K, but you still need to claim all of your income.
+If you are self-employed, make sure you have your 1099-NEC or 1099-K forms.
+Also, remember if you are self-employed you may not necessarily receive a form 1099-NEC or 1099-K, but you still need to claim all of your income.
 Don’t forget, you can also claim your business expenses which will lower your taxable income.

 - Pick a time and place.
-Pick a time and space that does not require you to be in a hurry.
+Pick a time and place that does not require you to be in a hurry.
 Rushing while doing your taxes can cause you to leave something out or enter information incorrectly.
 Make sure to verify dependents’ correct birth-dates and social security numbers.
-This basic information is required to claim valuable tax deductions and credits such as Earned Income Tax Credit (EITC), Child Tax Credit (CTC), or the new credit for other dependents.
+This basic information is required to claim valuable tax deductions and credits such as Earned Income Tax Credit (EITC), Child Tax Credit (CTC), or the credit for other dependents.
 If you were eligible for the first or second stimulus payments but only received a partial or none at all, you may be able to claim a recovery rebate credit when you file your 2020 taxes.
 Recovery Rebate Credits can increase your tax refund and lower the amount you owe.

-- Yes, you still may be able to itemize!: Although TurboTax estimated and the IRS data confirmed that about 90% of taxpayers will now take the standard deduction instead of itemizing, up from about 70% last tax season, gathering a few additional receipts for tax-deductible expenses may push you over the standard deduction and lower your tax liability.
+- Yes, you still may be able to itemize!: Although TurboTax estimated and the IRS data confirmed that about 90% of taxpayers now take the standard deduction instead of itemizing due to tax reform, gathering a few additional receipts for tax-deductible expenses may push you over the standard deduction and lower your tax liability.
 Review these items for a potential tax benefit:

 - Previous state tax liability paid